Back to basics in 2026

 A solution arrives for a long-standing challenge

 Problem solved.
-Right?

 Here’s the catch

-3. Some combination of those two
+3. Do some combination of both

 If an AI tool saves you 30 minutes but leaves you mentally drained and second-guessing everything, that’s not productivity—that’s cognitive debt.
 And if you’re just filling those saved 30 minutes with another 30 minutes of less valuable work, you’re going to eventually resent your work.